csiebler/csiebler.github.io/content/posts/azure-openai-gpt4o-audio-api-cost-analysis.md

 * **German:** $2.29 per 1000 words synthesized
 * **Spanish:** $2.01 per 1000 words synthesized

+* **English:** $0.81 per 1000 words synthesized
+* **French:** $0.73 per 1000 words synthesized
+* **German:** $0.91 per 1000 words synthesized
+* **Spanish:** $0.80 per 1000 words synthesized

 Just as gpt4o requires different token amounts to process different languages (in some cases 1.5x or even more), gpt4o-audio also results in different costs per word when generating audio.
 This was expected, as for example German has fairly long words compared to English, thus generating more seconds, which should equate more audio tokens.
-However, it is surprising to see that the differences are less than ~10% on average, with an average of roughly $2 per 1000 words.
+However, it is surprising to see that the differences are less than ~10% on average, with an average of roughly $0.82 per 1000 words.

 **Learning #2:** Cost per word varies depending on the language, but it is not as drastic as expected.